zbalkan/zbalkan.github.io/_posts/2025-05-04-log-timestamping.md

 - Produces portable `.tsr` files that can be verified independently.
 - Works with any TSA that supports RFC 3161 (in this article, we use [FreeTSA](https://freetsa.org/)).

-## Architecture: How We Protect Wazuh Archive Logs
+## Architecture: How we protect Wazuh archive logs

 Wazuh has two formats for archive logging: plain text and JSON.
 Depending on your configuration, each Wazuh node writes logs to: